There is no cost to join RicheyWeb, and membership is a requirement to submit bug reports and participate in the support forums.

 For 3rd party cookie blocking, this plugin dynamically assigns an access level to the user session when they accept cookies.
 Plugins and Modules assigned to that access level are then displayed to the user.
 So, in order to make this configuration, you'll need to have a special access level.

-Now, go into the EU e-Privacy Directive plugin configuration, and within the "Advanced Options", choose the new access level you just created.
+Now, go into the EU e-Privacy Directive plugin configuration, and within the "Advanced Options", choose the new access level you just created in the "Accepted Cookies Access Level" setting.

 Finally, edit the configuration for each of your modules and plugins that set cookies - and set their access level to the new level you created.
 You may even consider setting your login module to the new access level - because users will be unable to log in until they've accepted cookies.